General

 If you still have concerns regarding trust, safety and security, feel free to review the code, post any questions that you may have and consider running it internally at your organization instead.

 As for trust in me, all I can offer is my long history building this project and my public reputation on Github, LinkedIn, Twitter and my blog.
-Feel free to contact me anytime with any questions you may have.

 How safe is it to post passwords using a tool like Password Pusher?